alexandervdm/eth4obsd/README.md

 - A set of patches was added to the Prysm build contraints for the new blst dependency.

 #### [Sigp/Lighthouse](https://github.com/sigp/lighthouse)
-- Dependency openssl-sys-0.5.8 was forked to include a [patch](https://github.com/alexandervdm/rust-openssl) to support LibreSSL 3.2.2
 - Build flag OPENSSL_NO_VENDOR was added to make use of the system libressl
-- RUSTFLAGS="-C default_linker_libraries" was added to prevent fatal linkage issues when compiling the lighthouse binary
+- RUSTFLAGS="-C default_linker_libraries" was added to prevent linkage issues when compiling the lighthouse binary
 - The slashing protection Makefile was patched to rename the GNU/tar calls to gtar

 ## Troubleshooting